OpenVQE/OpenVQE/README.md

 License
 -----------
-The code is published under the MIT License.
+The code is published under MIT LICENSE.

 References
 -----------